There are lots of ways to volunteer at ADL!

 Volunteers keep our dogs and cats happy by giving them lots of attention!
-Walking dogs, training, socializing cats and just visiting the animals makes all the difference!
+Walking dogs, training, bathing, grooming, socializing cats and just visiting the animals makes all the difference!

-The Animal Defense League holds offsite events almost every weekend.
-Our volunteers help us care for the animals at the event and talk to potential adopters.
+The Animal Defense League holds off-site adoption events almost every weekend.
+Volunteers help us care for the animals at these events, as well as talk to potential adopters.

 JV+ (Junior Volunteer Rank Up)

 The Animal Defense League has a program for Junior Volunteers between the ages of 13 and 15 who are ready for the next stage in the volunteer experience.
-With some extra training and the right attitude, JV+ members are allowed to hold the leash and volunteer without an adult rigth by their side (parents/guardians are still required to be on property).
+With some extra training and the right attitude, JV+ members are allowed to hold the leash and volunteer without an adult right by their side (parents/guardians are still required to be on property).
 JV+ is available only after going through the regular volunteer orientation with the parent/guardian and then taking the rank-up class when it’s offered.